 Cartera raised $12.2 million this month in a round of funding led by Venture Capital Fund of New England.
 Along with Cartera, startups such as Plink LLC, CardSpring and Mirth Inc. are gaining attention in the world of merchant deals.

 “We think it’s a massive opportunity,” said Jeffrey Bussgang, a general partner at Cartera investor Flybridge Capital Partners.
 “Card-linked marketing benefits card issuers and consumers equally.”

 These loyalty programs, which reward buyers on top of any airline miles or points their credit cards already offer, are often cheaper than coupon providers, too.
 LivingSocial and Groupon, the biggest provider of daily discounts, typically take a 30 percent cut of a transaction, versus 5 percent to 15 percent when a loyalty-linked card is used.
-The competition adds to concerns facing Groupon, whose shares have tumbled (GRPN) 51 percent since its initial public offering in November.
+The competition adds to concerns facing Groupon, whose shares have tumbled (GRPN:US) 51 percent since its initial public offering in November.

 Virtual currencies are seen as a way to attract people in their 20s, said Ron Shevlin, a senior analyst at Aite.

 “Zynga has a large portion of players who are highly engaged in their games,” said David Messenger, executive vice president of online and mobile for American Express.
 “We can connect that online engagement with offline behavior.”

 Plink, a Denver, Colorado-based startup, has designed a loyalty program that lets users earn Facebook Inc. (FB:US)’s virtual currency by dining at more than 25,000 restaurants such as Burger King Corp. and Outback Steakhouse.
 CardSpring allows clients to build their own Web-based and mobile applications for cards that can deliver coupons, digital receipts and loyalty programs.